 - Snow and ice in the mountains are the source of all the rivers that flow through Canada’s prairies.

 - Canada’s Rocky Mountain parks have been designated as a UNESCO World Heritage Site.

 - The Columbia Wetlands is a 15,070-hectare (37,240-acre) wetland in BC’s Columbia Valley region.
-It is one of the longest intact wetlands in North America and is designated a Wetland of International Significance.
+It is designated a Wetland of International Significance.